kubermatic/docs/content/kubeone/master/guides/ccm_csi_migration/_index.en.md

 In addition to that, specific cloud providers might require additional configuration.

-#### OpenStack
+#### Azure and OpenStack

-In general, no addition configuration or changes are needed for OpenStack, but make sure to check the documents linked in the Migration Prerequisites section.
+In general, no addition configuration or changes are needed for Azure and OpenStack, but make sure to check the documents linked in the Migration Prerequisites section.

 #### vSphere